 Social Security Exemption

-During the 2018 legislative session, Gov. Phil Scott and the Vermont legislature created a Vermont personal income tax exemption for Social Security beneficiaries who are below certain income thresholds.
+Act 11 of the 2018 special legislative session created a Vermont personal income tax exemption for Social Security beneficiaries who are below certain income thresholds.
 The new law eliminates or reduces the Vermont tax imposed on federally taxable Social Security benefits for nearly 40,000 income-eligible taxpayers.
 For more information, see the Social Security Exemption Overview.

 Interest Income from U.S. Obligations